cici/dev-setup/iTerm2/zsh.md

 $ brew install zsh
 ```

-Now you should install a framework, we recommend to use [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh)
+Now you should install a framework, we recommend to use [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh).
-or [Prezto](https://github.com/sorin-ionescu/prezto). **Note that you should
-pick one of them, not use both.**

 The configuration file for `zsh` is called `.zshrc` and lives in your home
 folder (`~/.zshrc`).